 Breaching confidentiality may lead to disciplinary action, unless covered by the Public Interest Disclosure Act and/or the organisations own grievance or Whistleblowing procedures.

 3.1 Acknowledgement of the allegation

 On receipt of an allegation of research misconduct, the Registrar will formally acknowledge receipt of the allegation in writing to the Complainant, advising the Complainant of the procedure that will be followed.

 The Registrar will review the nature of the allegation and where judged serious enough to require immediate action to prevent further risk or harm to staff, research participants or others, suffering to animals or negative environmental consequences, the Registrar will take immediate appropriate action to ensure that any such potential or actual danger, illegal activity or risk is prevented or eliminated.
 In talking such actions, it will be made clear to all parties that the actions taken are not to be regarded as disciplinary action and do not in themselves indicate that the allegation is considered to be true by the University.

 Such serious allegations are also likely to require notification to legal or regulatory authorities.
 As a result, the University may be required to comply with an investigation led by a legal or regulatory body, which will ordinarily take precedence over this Code of Practice.
 The University’s investigations may continue in parallel or may have to be suspended, to be concluded later, or to be declared void by the Registrar.

-3.4 University Disciplinary Regulations and Procedures
+3.4 University Disciplinary Procedures

 the Registrar will take steps to implement the appropriate disciplinary process.
-The investigation in to the allegation of research misconduct may then proceed in parallel, be suspended to be concluded later, or be declared void by the Registrar.
+The investigation into the allegation of research misconduct may then proceed in parallel, be suspended to be concluded later, or be declared void by the Registrar.